 Several years later, I began to realize how many of my nurse practitioner colleagues were struggling with burnout.
 I saw the signs and symptoms of nurse practitioner, many of which I had struggled with.
 I recognized the negative impacts on nurse practitioner’s personal lives.
 I saw the work-life imbalance , the lack of boundaries, the mom guilt so many of us struggled with.

-I created The Burned-out Nurse Practitioner to help overwhelmed nurse practitioners establish a better work-life balance and resolve the burnout.
+I created The Burned-out Nurse Practitioner to help overwhelmed NPs establish a better work-life balance and resolve nurse practitioner burnout.
 I talked with and coached so many nurse practitioners who were ready to leave healthcare.
 I understood their struggles and listened to them.
 I have made it my mission to help nurse practitioners who are struggling with burnout.

 And let me tell you, there is no magic pill.
 There is no switch to flip.
 It takes a lot of self reflection and personal work to overcome the burnout.
 Sure, nurse practitioners could quit the job that is burning them out or leave healthcare altogether.
 But, there is always a risk of becoming burned out again.
 Whether it is in a different nurse practitioner role or job in a different industry, there is a possibility of becoming mentally, physically, emotionally exhausted, again.

-That is why I encourage nurse practitioners to complete the framework and steps I used (and have helped countless other nurse practitioners) to actually conquer the burnout.
+That is why I encourage nurse practitioners to complete the framework and steps I used (and have helped countless other NPs) to actually resolve nurse practitioner burnout.

-Here is the framework nurse practitioners can use to resolve their burnout.
+Here is the framework to resolve nurse practitioner burnout.

 Identify causative agents.